 Human Resources Management

 Be equipped to determine human resource management strategies, improve organization health and longevity and deliver results.
-With the Human Resources Certificate at OHIO you will learn how to work effectively on project teams, succeed in complex assignments, and meet strategic and operational objectives.
-The Human Resources Certificate program is delivered by the Robert.
-D. Walter Center for Strategic Leadership.
+With the Ohio University Human Resources Certificate from the College of Busines you will learn how to work effectively on project teams, succeed in complex assignments, and meet strategic and operational objectives.

 The HR Certificate Program will prepare you with the knowledge and skills needed to excel in the human resources profession.
 Upon completion of the program you'll be able to: